- How can I contact Customer Service?

 Which Chocolove products are vegan?

-We do not claim that Chocolove bars are vegan.
 Most of our dark chocolate arrives at our facility as kosher pareve which means it is completely free of milk products, according to Jewish dietary law.
 The remainder arrives kosher dairy, which means the dark chocolate was made on equipment that also makes milk chocolate.
 Chocolove has separate equipment for melting and molding milk chocolate and dark chocolate.
 We take measures to assure that milk chocolate is kept away from dark chocolate.

 Is Chocolove chocolate made with alkalized cocoa?